Colorado-Forest-Restoration-Institute/Fire_Perimeters_Severity/README.md

 This project contains a set of **ArcPy scripts** used to compile, clean, and update fire perimeter data for Colorado.
 The workflow supports both **regular updates** (e.g., new data releases) and **quality control** (e.g., duplicate handling, provenance tracking).

-The final product feeds into the **Colorado Fire Tracker** and related analysis projects.

 ---

 ## Workflow Overview